AcrNischal/AcrNischal/README.md

 ### Interests
-I find the intersection between software development and design particularly interesting.
-I fully enjoy projects that appeal to my technical and creative skills at the same time.
-It is like building something elegant and useful like a Time Machine from the Doraemon comic series!
+I have a strong interest in the intersection of software development and design.
+I enjoy working on projects that require both technical expertise and creative thinking to deliver well-structured and user-friendly solutions.

 ### Personal Development
-I would consider myself an enthusiastic learner in my leisure time, especially in regard to new technologies or happenings in the world.
-I am always on the lookout for new frameworks, tools, and design trends.
-I’m like Nobita meeting his homework deadlines, thanks to assistance from Doraemon.
+I love learning in my free time, especially about new technologies and the latest trends.
+I’m always curious to explore new frameworks, tools, and design ideas that help me grow as a developer.

 ### Certificates
 - <img src="https://img.shields.io/badge/Java-Certificate-orange?style=flat-square" /> **Java Certificate**